 ● Kites and balloons

-You are required to have the relevant following certificates and information available for inspection at all times, they must be current (in date), copies of these certificates must also be supplied to the organisers a minimum of 48 days prior to the event for forwarding the local Licensing Authority:
+You are required to have the relevant following certificates and information available for inspection at all times, they must be current (in date), copies of these certificates must also be supplied to the organisers by the latest 15th June for forwarding the local Licensing Authority:

 ● Electrical Safety Inspection Certificate